Lakatabu01/where-is-waldo/README.md

 Where is Waldo App
 This project is a "Where is Waldo" game that allows users to find Waldo and his friends in a busy scene.
-The app is built using React, TypeScript, Firebase, and styled-components.
+The app is built using React, TypeScript, Firebase, Redux toolkit and styled-components.

 Getting Started
 To get started with the project, follow these steps: